 studied civil engineering at the TU Munich and the Universidad Politécnica in Madrid.
 He then worked for various engineering firms for projects in the field of urban water management at home and abroad.
 Since 2010, he has been responsible for water supply at a municipal utility company as Technical Manager.
 He has been supporting the WaterFoundation since 2019.

 joined the WaterFoundation team in July 2020 as a senior project manager.

 Monica has a background in linguistics and social and public policy from her studies in Canada, USA and Spain.
 As an international development specialist, she has worked for over 15 years in project planning, management, budgeting and monitoring for NGOs such as Plan International and NPH Germany, as well as completing field assignments in numerous Latin American countries.
 Since 2014, she worked as a consultant in project startup, strategy and evaluation.

 Dr. Stefan Grotehans

 studied English, German and Education in Münster, Liverpool (GB) und Buffalo (USA).
 Worked as press officer, from 1986 to 1998, for the publishers Klett-Cotta (Stuttgart) and Carl Hanser (Munich).
-After starting a family, Susanne worked as a freelance writer and editor, producing business reports and sustainability reviews for a range of well-known companies, including Siemens, Carl Zeiss, Kärcher and HSE Darmstadt.
-She also worked as media relations editor and head of online publishing for the German Youth Institute, Germany’s largest independent social science research institution.
-In 2018 she was appointed press officer of the Department of Design at the Munich University of Applied Sciences.
+After starting a family, she worked as a freelance writer and editor for Siemens, Carl Zeiss, HSE Darmstadt and various universities.
+For over 15 years she has supported the German Youth Institute as editor for numerous publications and was responsible for their web presence for many years.
+At the WasserStiftung she has been responsible for communication since 2019.

 Prof. Dr. Eva Lang